rmendels/rerddapXtracto/README.md

-For data requests that cross the dateline for datasets that are on a (-180, 180) longitude grid, there ar some important caveats:
+For data requests that cross the dateline for datasets that are on a (-180, 180) longitude grid, there are some important caveats:

 - Request must be on a (0, 360) longitude grid
 - Several of the checks that the request makes sense are disabled if the request